Interstate 42 (North Carolina): Wilson's Mills improvements

 A 5 mi section of US 70 at Wilson's Mills, connecting to the Clayton Bypass in the west will be upgraded to a freeway for an estimated $31 million.
 The plan calls for US 70 to be carried on a bridge over Wilson Mills Road while a bridge will carry Swift Creek Road over US 70.
 Interchanges will be made at both roads and a connector road paralleling US 70 between the two roads will also be built.
 Construction was planned to begin in 2020 and finish around 2022.
 However, COVID-19 funding issues postponed the awarding of the construction contract from September 2020 to March 2021.
-Construction officially began on May 12, 2021, and is expected to be completed by the middle of Fall 2024.
-The Swift Creek Road exit was partially opened to traffic in Spring 2024.
+Construction officially began on May 12, 2021, and was expected to be completed by the middle of fall 2024.
+The Swift Creek Road exit was partially opened to traffic in spring 2024.
+After some further delays due to drainage issues along the segment, the project was officially completed on December 17, 2025, after all the "Speed Limit 70" signs were added.
+I-42 signage will be added once it is approved by the FHWA.

 Smithfield/Selma improvements

 Improvements are in the planning stages for the 13.8 mi segment of US 70 between Wilson's Mills and Princeton.
 Some of this section is already a freeway but will require improvements to bring it up to interstate standards and add an interchange with I-95.
 Adding the interchange will require shifting I-95, which is going to be widened in this area, 2,000 ft east to incorporate the new changes.
 This proposed project is still in the study phase and not currently budgeted nor does it have a timeline for completion.
 I-95 and US 70 Business Route (exit 95) is being reconstructed though.